Keninjavelas/employee_project/README.md

 - Full CRUD for Employees and Departments
 - Attendance tracking with status options
 - Dashboard with interactive charts (Chart.js)
-- REST API endpoints using Django REST Framework
+- REST API endpoints using Django REST Framework.

 ---